mayerrn/two_phase_streaming/README.md

 ./dbh -filename ../sample/input.txt -p 4
 ```

 Note: `twophasepartitioner` and `dbh` programs  uses converter library to convert a given input file to the binary format to increase the efficiency of read-time and rename the vertex ids to ascending order of numerical values starting from 0.
 You can find the converted file in the same directory as the original input file.
 The extension of the binary file is .binedgelist.
-Y